terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

-- `container_registry` - (Optional) - String - ContainerRegistry is a url for to a docker registry.
+- `container_registry` - (Optional) - String - ContainerRegistry is a url for to a container registry.
 - `file_repository` - (Optional) - String - FileRepository is the url for a private file serving repository.
-- `container_proxy` - (Optional) - String - ContainerProxy is a url for a pull-through proxy of a docker registry.
+- `container_proxy` - (Optional) - String - ContainerProxy is a url for a pull-through proxy of a container registry.

 ### iam_spec